ProfBird/CS246-CourseMaterials/CS246Syllabus.md

 ## Course Content

 1. Developing software for a client
 2. Agile project teams (user stories and backlog)

-3. UX Design
+3. UX design

-4. Design and Architectural patterns
+4. Design and architectural patterns

-5. Design and documentation&mdash;user stories
+5. Starting the project for your client

-6. Design and documentation&mdash;UX design
+6. Team project planning and design

-   You will do UX design and user stories simultaneously in weeks 5 & 6, not sequentially.

-7. Mock-up the first sprint
+7. Team project planning and design (Continued)
 8. Test driven development
+9. Project documentation
+10. Design presentations